skandvj/HR-Buddy-AI-Assistant-for-Recruitment/README.md

-# HR Hiring Process AI Agent
+# HR Buddy - AI Assistant for Recruitment

 An intelligent AI assistant built with LangGraph to help HR professionals and startup founders plan effective hiring processes.